nih-cfde/use-case-library-build/library/USERSTORY-11.md

 ---
-input: Multi-sample VCF
+input: a multi-sample VCF
-output: Multi-sample GDS
+output:  a multi-sample GDS
-task: Reformat VCF to GDS (for GENESIS pipeline)
+task: reformat from VCF to GDS (for GENESIS pipeline)
 tags:
 - multi-sample GDS
 - multi-sample VCF